 So, I was sitting around the other day thinking about what my next post should be about and something hit me.
-I’ve been writing about financial independence (FI) for the past few months and haven’t even told you how I personally intend to get there!
+I’ve been writing about financial independence (FI) for the past few months and haven’t even told you my personal financial independence plan!
 I’ve let you down as your financial sensei.
 All good leaders lead by example so it’s time for me to reveal my financial independence plan.

 I haven’t put half as much time into this blog as I would like.
 I’ve let my life get busier and busier over the past few months and that’s taken away my writing time.
 Right now, I’m going to church on Sundays, Working on Mondays and going visiting with the church every other Monday.
 Work and Karate on Tuesdays, Work and Church on Wednesdays, Work and Karate on Thursdays and work on Friday.

 That doesn’t sound too bad but when you add writing, running an eBay store, Taking 4 college classes, keeping an antique booth stocked, spending time with family and doing all the fun things you get to do as an adult, that pretty much takes up all my time.
 Anyways, I intend to start posting more in the near future.
 Especially once I finish college.